-Our next problem also deals with a two-dimensional grid that contains n cells.
+Consider again a two-dimensional grid that contains n cells.
 Initially, each cell except one is white.
-We perform n - 1 operations, each of which first calculates the minimum distance from a given white cell to a black cell, and then paints the white cell black.
+We perform n - 1 operations, each of which is given a white cell.
+Each operation fist calculates the minimum distance between the white cell and any black cell, and then paints the white cell black.